tuda-parallel/FTIO/README.md

 ### Automated installation

-Simply call the make command:
+FTIO is installed by default in a virtual environment.
+For the automated installation, simply execute the command:

 ```sh
 # uses by default python3